TrevorDArcyEvans/GraphML/README.md

   * Chart
     * A 2D pictorial representation of a subset of Nodes and Edges from a Graph.
     * Generally used to visualise analysis results.
+    * Default implementation is a _Diagram_.
     * Layout algorithms can be applied to change the position of Nodes and Edges.
+  * Timeline
+    * A 2D pictorial representation of a subset of Nodes and Edges from a Graph.
+    * Generally used to visualise temporal (time based) data.
+    * Default implementation is a _gantt chart_.

 </details>

 <details>